jexxa-projects/Jexxa/tutorials/TimeService/README.md

                 //Define which outbound ports should be managed by Jexxa .addToApplicationCore(OUTBOUND_PORTS)
                 .addToInfrastructure(DRIVEN_ADAPTER)
+                //Note: Since we provide our own special driving adapters, we have to add it to the infrastructure .addToInfrastructure(DRIVING_ADAPTER)

                 // Bind RESTfulRPCAdapter and JMXAdapter to TimeService class so that we can invoke its method .bind(RESTfulRPCAdapter.class).to(TimeService.class)
                 .bind(JMXAdapter.class).to(TimeService.class)

                 // Conditional bind is only executed if given expression evaluates to true .conditionalBind( TimeServiceApplication::isJMSEnabled, JMSAdapter.class).to(PublishTimeListener.class)